IP-CAM/Tshirtgang-Extension-for-Opencart-v.3.x/README.md

 2. Go to Extensions > Extensions
 3. Select "Modules" from dropdown menu
 4. Locate "Tshirtgang" module and click the green Install button.

+## Link your store with Tshirtgang.com
+1. Navigate to https://www.tshirtgang.com and login to your Tshirtgang account.
+2. Under the Account Settings menu at the top, click Opencart Settings
+3. Enter your Store URL (e.g. https://myopencartstore.com)
+4. Enter your API Username and API Key from your opencart store (Opencart admin > Settings > Users > API)
-5. Click the blue Edit icon beside Tshirtgang extension
+5. Click "Connect Tshirtgang App"
-6. Copy and paste your API Key from https://www.tshirtgang.com/cp/account#authkey and paste into opencart extension.
-7. Click save.